jazz-community/rtc-workitem-bulk-mover-ui/README.md

 [![travis-svg][travis-svg]][travis]

 # Work Item Bulk Mover Plugin for RTC
 While RTC supports to move a single Work Item from one project area to another, it lacks the capability of doing so for a bunch of Work Items at once.
+This plug-in allows you to move a selected number of Work Items from one project area to another, based on a query selection.

 ## Motivation
-There are a couple of quite common use cases where moving a whole bunch of Work Items is necessary:
+There are a couple of quite common use cases where moving selected number of Work Items is necessary:
- - **Splitting or merging projects**: Project structure changes often need to be reflected in RTC, e.g. by moving a part of a project area to a new one.
+ - **Splitting or merging projects**: From our experience, changes in project strucutre or team setup often need to be reflected in RTC.
+As a result, project areas might be splitted or merged, raising the need to move the affected work items.
- - **Moving to another process template**: There are differente approaches to move to a new process template.
+ - **Moving to another process template**: There are multiple approaches to move to a new process template.
 One of it is to create an entirely new project area from scratch.
-Easily transferring the existing work items to the new area is a key requirement.
+Easily transferring the existing work items to the new area without changing the identifier and links is a key requirement.

 ## How it works
 1. Select a Work Item Query